miguelriosoliveira/project-trakt/README.md

 - [x] Setup Quality Gate (SonarCloud)
 - [x] Setup Quality Gate analysis on PR
 - [x] Setup Quality Gate coverage analysis

+###  v0.1.0 - The First Look

+The goal here is to achieve the first look of the app.
+No need to worry about authentication yet, just the UI and TMDB API integration.

+- [ ] Home